palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 1. Client A acquires lock L
 2. Client B blocks on acquiring lock L, with request B1
-3. The idle timeout for Client B's connection runs out
+3. The idle timeout for Client B's connection runs out, and we close the HTTP/2 stream
 4. Client B retries, and blocks on acquiring lock L, with request B2
 5. Client A releases L
 6. Request B1 is granted, but client B is no longer listening on it